manulorente/linux-foundation-lfs101/README.md

 Most operating systems accept input from the keyboard and display the output on the terminal.
 However, with shell commands and scripts you can send the output to a file.
 The process of diverting the output to a file is called output redirection.
 We have already used this facility in our earlier sections on how to use the command line.

-The > character is used to write output to a file.
-For example, the following command sends the output of free to /tmp/free.out:
+The `>` character is used to write output to a file.
+For example, the following command sends the output of free to `/tmp/free.out`:

 ```bash
 free > /tmp/free.out
 ```

-To check the contents of /tmp/free.out, at the command prompt type cat /tmp/free.out.
+To check the contents of `/tmp/free.out`, at the command prompt type `cat /tmp/free.out`.

-Two > characters (>>) will append output to a file if it exists, and act just like > if the file does not already exist.
+Two `>` characters `>>` will append output to a file if it exists, and act just like `>` if the file does not already exist.

 ![Redirection](images/grubd.png)

 Just as the output can be redirected to a file, the input of a command can be read from a file.
-The process of reading input from a file is called input redirection and uses the < character.
+The process of reading input from a file is called input redirection and uses the `<` character.

-The following three commands (using wc to count the number of lines, words and characters in a file) are entirely equivalent and involve input redirection, and a command operating on the contents of a file:
+The following three commands (using `wc` to count the number of lines, words and characters in a file) are entirely equivalent and involve input redirection, and a command operating on the contents of a file:

 ```bash
 wc < /etc/passwd